gusztavvargadr/packer/README.md

 ### .NET hosting

-The following boxes can be used for .NET hosting scenarios.
+The following Vagrant boxes can be used for .NET hosting scenarios.

-The boxes contain the respective hosting tools with the default configuration are based on the core images of the [operating systems].
+They contain the respective hosting tools with the default configuration are based on the core [operating systems].

 - **IIS 10**
   - **[OS component][w16s-iis]** with Windows Server 2016